google/scrollytell/README.md

 For more information check out the [examples][1] and the [TypeScript source][3].

+## Fullsize mode

+If you want the chart to encompass the background of the container, you can enable `fullsizeChart` in the config and provide a `chartSelector` field.
+This resizes the chart to match the height of the initial window.

+In fullsize mode you can also set `segmentSelector` in the config to select an additional set of elements that get resized to the initial window height.
+This is useful for creating fixed-sized panels or panel segments.
+Go to the [segmented example][6] to see this in action.

 ## Issues

 Because of its focus on mobile platforms, currently the scrollytell library does